NeuromatchAcademy/precourse/getting-ready-python/02-getting-ready-python-without-colab.md

 	jupyter notebook

 This should open up your default browser.
 In the upper right-hand corner, click the button labelled new.
 This will bring up a drop-down menu.
 Click on the option labelled: Python [conda env:nma-prep].
 This will open a new tab.
 You have successfully opened a jupyter notebook!
 You can now use this programming environment to start working on the python tutorials.

-## Linux

-### Step 2: Create a folder for your python tutorials
-First make a folder where you'll keep your jupyter notebooks for the python tutorials.
-I'm going to make a folder in Documents called python-tutorials-2020.

-You'll need to open a terminal.
-Open the application named Terminal [sometimes also called the command line] and navigate to the folder you just created using the 'cd' command. [cd stands for change directory.]
-You will have to adjust this file directory location according to where you have placed your folder.

-`cd ~/Documents/python-tutorials-2020`

-### Step 3: Create the python programming environment for these tutorials

-Now we need to create the conda environment.
-[This blog post](https://heartbeat.fritz.ai/creating-python-virtual-environments-with-conda-why-and-how-180ebd02d1db) by [Okoh Anita](https://heartbeat.fritz.ai/@anitaokoh) is helpful for describing why we need environments when we program and how you create them.
-Below I provide instructions for the steps we'll take to create an environment for the python tutorials.

-We need to create an environment.yml file that contains:

-	name: nma-prep
-	channels:
-	  - conda-forge
-	dependencies:
-	  - matplotlib
-	  - numpy
-	  - python=3.7
-	  - scipy
-	  - ipywidgets
-	  - jupyter
-	  - nb_conda
-	  - pandas

-In order to create this file we are going to use a text editor called nano.
-To check to see if nano is installed run the following command:

-	nano --version

-If it is not installed run the following command (you will have to type in your password):

-	sudo apt-get install nano

-Now we can continue to create the environment file.
-In the terminal type the command:

-	nano environment.yml

-This will open a file named environment.yml with a text editor called nano.
-Copy and paste the contents above into that file.
-To save the document, press ctrl-O followed by enter.
-To close the document, press ctrl-X.

-Now we can install the environment.
-Run the following command to create the environment.

-	conda env create
-Then follow the instructions that print out in the terminal.
-It may take a few minutes to complete the installation.

-Now activate the environment!

-	conda activate nma-prep

-### Step 4 - Opening a jupyter notebook
-Run the following command:

-	jupyter notebook

-This should open up your default browser.
-In the upper right-hand corner, click the button labelled new.
-This will bring up a drop-down menu.
-Click on the option labelled: Python [conda env:nma-prep].
-This will open a new tab.
-You have successfully opened a jupyter notebook!
-You can now use this programming environment to start working on the python tutorials.